Frequently Asked Questions

 Q: How many drinks does one bottle make?

-A: Our syrups make about 15 drinks, give or take, if you follow our recipe on the bottle.
+A: Our mixers make about 15 drinks, give or take, if you follow our recipe on the bottle.
 Our cocktail recipes on the bottle contain one ounce of syrup.
+The Absinthes can last a long time if you are using them for glass rinses, or make 12 one ounce cocktails.

 Q: How come there's no egg white in your recipe for the "Spicy Whisky Sour?"